wyager/HaSKI/README.md

 ./cpu
 ```

-This is a very low-level simulation and `iverilog` is not very fast,
-so this takes a while.

 This prints a `.` if there is no output that cycle, a character if there
 is output that cycle, and stops when the CPU halts (runs out of code to
 execute).